offbynull/learn/Biology/input/input.md

  * <span style="color:#008080ff">`{bm} matrix`</span> - Internal fluid of mitochondria.
 Contains the guts (ribosomes, mitochondrial DNA, and more).
  * <span style="color:#808000ff">`{bm} cristae`</span> - Long caverns that encapsulate and connect different parts of the matrix.

 Mitochondria have their own independent DNA (different from the DNA in the nucleus_cell).
-It's speculated that at some point in the past they may have been independent single-cell organisms that formed a symbiotic relationship with a larger cell by `{bm-ri} living` in it, eventually becoming part of the cell (endosymbiosis).
+It's speculated that at some point in the past they may have been independent single-cell organisms that formed a symbiotic relationship with a larger cell by `{bm-skip} living` in it, eventually becoming part of the cell (endosymbiosis).

 Unlike how normal offspring DNA gets produced by mixing DNA from both parents, mitochondrial DNA comes entirely from the mother's side.

 #### Lysosome

-`{bm} Lysosome`s are organelles (animal cells only) that help break down waste `{bm-ri} products` / foreign substances by containing various enzymes and maintaining an acidic pH.
+`{bm} Lysosome`s are organelles (animal cells only) that help break down waste `{bm-skip} products` / foreign substances by containing various enzymes and maintaining an acidic pH.
 Lysosomes are more often found in animals cells than plant and algae cells.

 ```{note}
 According to the material, the evidence that they've been found in plant cells is recent.